 - All of Gehn's worlds are like this: dangerously unstable, and prone to apocalyptic catastrophe if meddled with.
 Making matters worse is the fact that these worlds existed before Gehn first linked to them, meaning that rather than creating worlds, he's destroying them.

 - In Terry Pratchett's Nation, the people of the eponymous nation have a creation myth saying that this world is just God's first attempt, and that now he's off somewhere creating a better world using the lessons he learned from his mistakes with this one.

-- The god the wizards encounter in The Last Continent is so inept he doesn't know creatures have to reproduce and keeps making only one of each.
+- The god the wizards encounter in The Last Continent is so inept he (a god of evolution) doesn't know creatures have to reproduce and keeps making only one of each.

 - Tom Holt's Here Comes The Sun features a Celestial Bureaucracy and a very hands-off God, and says that the world went wrong very early on due to the incompetence of one of the bureaucracy's employees.
 The heroine thinks she could have done better, and gets a chance to prove it.

 - Chapter 1 of The Restaurant at the End of the Universe starts with this: "In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move."
 In So Long, and Thanks for All the Fish, God's Final Message to His Creation was "We apologise for the inconvenience".